mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/readme.md

 - all distances are in meters
 - `waiting_time` is calculated on the earliness factor, It means if a vehicle has arrived before the time_window of the job to be performed then the wait between the start time (in time_window) and arrival time(of vehicle) is `waiting_time`.
 - `cost` values in output are the one used in the optimization objective (currently equal to duration)
-- key `start` and end are optional for a vehicle, as long as at least one of them is present
+- key `start` and `end` are optional for a vehicle, as long as at least one of them is present
 - if `end` is omitted, the resulting route will stop at the last visited task, whose choice is determined by the optimization process
 - if `start` is omitted, the resulting route will start at the first visited task, whose choice is determined by the optimization process
 - to request a round trip, just specify both `start` and `end` with the same coordinates
-- Currently available driving profile is "car" only(by default).

 <br>